kdoore/1335GitBook/project-1-pshape-pattern-recursion.md

         }
 ```
 ###Vertex Shading Example
-The image below uses fill variation between each vertex, as shown above, to create enhanced depth for the pattern.

 ![](Screenshot 2016-01-24 18.37.32.png)

+The image above uses fill variation between each vertex, as shown above, to create enhanced depth for the pattern.

+If we use the processing P2D rendering context, we can set a different fill value and stroke value for each vertex, this allows us to create visual depth in the pattern.
+When incorporated into a simple recursive function this can create interesting complex images.
+P2D might not work on some computers, if not, then just use regular: size\(600,600\);.
+You will need to create an interesting pattern using fill outside of the beginShape\(\) function that impacts the entire shape.

 ### Framecount as a timer - Option